 - assessing and interpreting complicated financial information

 - liaising with clients.

 Investment work provides high levels of responsibility, good promotional opportunities and impressive financial rewards for the most successful employees.
 The working hours may be less demanding than other investment roles but they are still long compared with other careers.

 Vacancies are advertised by careers services, specialist recruitment agencies, online, in newspapers including The Financial Times and The London Evening Standard, and in publications such as Business Week, Investors Chronicle, The Economist and The Banker, as well as on their respective websites.

 Sector and company research, networking and speculative applications are highly beneficial.
-For speculative applications, the Wealth Management Association lists member companies on its website.
+For speculative applications, PIMFA lists member companies on its website.
 Early applications for vacancies are advisable.

 This career is open to both graduates and school leavers.
 Graduates will need a 2.1 degree in any subject, though business studies, management, statistics, finance, mathematics, accounting or economics can be helpful, as can an MBA or similar professional qualification.
 Relevant paid or voluntary experience gained via job shadowing, vacation work and internships is particularly beneficial.
 Graduates normally enter the industry in investment analyst roles and move over to fund manager roles with experience.

 School leavers can enter the profession via apprenticeships and gain qualifications with a professional body to aid employability, starting with foundation-level qualifications.
 For more information about school leaver routes, see the finance sector of TARGETcareers, our website aimed at school leavers.